MarsBased/handbook/sections/firstday.md

 # First day

 Welcome aboard!
 It is a great pleasure to welcome you to the MarsBased spaceship.
-Before proceeding to your tasks, this first chapter will help you to get set up in the company.
+Before proceeding to your tasks, this Handbook will help you to get set up in the company.

-Make sure you've read the welcome PDF and that you've got access to the main tools: Slack, Basecamp, Harvest, Forecast, Google Drive, Google Calendar, 1password and your email.
+Make sure you've got access to the main tools: Slack, Basecamp, Harvest, Forecast, Google Drive, Google Calendar, 1password and your email.
 The rest of the tools, you can find them in our [How We Work](/sections/howwework.md) section.

 By now, almost everything is set & ready.
 If you haven’t sent all of this, please do it:

 * Twitter handle (preferably a “professional” one)
 * LinkedIn profile.
 * Github username.
-* A picture for the website.
+* A picture for the website (preferably with white background).
 * A couple of fun facts about you for your bio (2 lines max).

 ## Material